DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +100000

-- DePaul is 101st in the country in terms of its odds to win the national championship (+100000), much higher than its computer rankings (220th).
+- In terms of its odds to win the national championship (+100000), DePaul is 101st in the country.
+It is way below that, 220th, according to computer rankings.

-- Bookmakers have made the Blue Demons' national championship odds the same now (+100000) compared to the beginning of the season (+100000).
+- In terms of winning the national championship, the Blue Demons currently have the same odds, going from +100000 at the start of the season to +100000.

 - DePaul's chances of winning the national championship, based on its odds, are 0.1%.